The Roadmap 2050: build Sector Targets

 Sector specific targets: Build

-The amount of waste can add up to one-third of the weight of the vessel, which is probably where a lot is to gain as well, also from an economic cost point of view apart from the environmental cost.
+Waste from yacht building seems generally not hazardous, yet this does not mean that it is not impactful to dispose/recycle.
+The amount of waste can add up to a significant percentage compared to the weight of the vessel, which can show where a lot is to gain as well, also from an economic cost point of view apart from the environmental cost.

 The collective path forward